BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 - We use a [specific commit name](https://www.conventionalcommits.org/en/v1.0.0/) to generate our changelog.
   To make sure devs follow it, a simple step in our CI checks it.
 - We don't want a dev to make our JS bundles very big in production, so we track and measure their size in the CI.
-  We use an in-house tool but we can recommend the [BuildTracker] tool (https://buildtracker.dev/).
+  We use an in-house tool but we recommend to use the [BuildTracker tool](https://buildtracker.dev/).
 - Test coverage is not an indicator for the team, not all lines have the same need for us to be tested.
   Some teams at Bedrock however follow this indicator which at least has the interest to give a trend.
 - Our unit tests obviously run on the CI, these must pass.